ProbalRanjan/tools-terminal-client-side-project/README.md

 # Tools Terminal Project

 Tools Terminal is the wonderful manufacturing company to manufacture different types of tools for using our daily life.
-[Please Visit Our Website](https://tools-manufacturer-project.web.app) to add your inventory on our warehouse.
+[Please Visit Our Website](https://tools-manufacturer-project.web.app) to purchase your tool.

 ## Our Website Link